Skip to main content

 The Oliver Hume case is a good illustration and example of the practical application of landholder duty.

-In Oliver Hume, the landholder company was established as a special purpose vehicle for the purposes of property development.
-It purchased a development property in Diamond Creek and paid duty.
-After completing due diligence, it circulated an Information Memorandum seeking to raise development funding of $1.8 million.
 The company received the funding and allocated shares to 18 investors who had applied for them.
 No duty was paid at the time of allocating the shares, but some years later the Commissioner of State Revenue issued a notice of assessment of duty, plus penalty tax and interest.

-This assessment was challenged, first with the issuing Commissioner, then at VCAT, then at the Court of Appeal.
+This assessment was challenged, with the issuing Commissioner, then at VCAT, then at the Court of Appeal.
 It was upheld each time.

 • The acquisition of each investor was interconnected/interdependent because no individual acquisition could go ahead unless a total of $1.8 million was raised.